z963a/Funbox/README.md

 # Funbox
-🎮 A box full of tiny, fun, and sometimes useful programs — because coding should be playful.
+🎮 A box full of tiny, fun, and sometimes useful programs — coding should be playful.

 # Games
 ## 🏓 SpeedPong [table_tannis.py]